Overview of the Vascular System

 What causes vascular disease?

 Causes of vascular disease include:

-deposits along the innermost layer of the arteries.
-If the disease process progresses,
+causes the buildup of fatty deposits along the innermost layer of the arteries.
+This

 the blood vessels and lead to narrowing and blockage.

 What are the effects of vascular disease?

-other functions, conditions that affect the vascular
+and other functions.
+Because of all these functions, conditions that affect the vascular

-system may affect the part(s) of the body supplied by a particular vascular network, such as the coronary arteries
+system may affect the part(s) of the body supplied by a certain vascular network.

 Examples of the effects of vascular disease include:

 Coronary artery disease.
 This can cause heart attack or angina (chest pain).